-Instead of having sex once or twice every six to ten weeks, not many days go by without someone getting attacked.
+Instead of having sex once or twice every six to ten weeks, not many days go by without someone getting lovingly “attacked.”

 Instead of having to schedule mandated time to talk, we have to schedule time away from each other just to get personal stuff handled.

-Instead of me going shopping every week just to get out and away from the house, I can’t remember the last time I went shopping.
+Instead of me going shopping every week just to get away from the house, I can’t remember the last time I went shopping.

 We call our gazebo, our OASIS.
 We spent an entire weekend beautifying our OASIS with a new floor, plants, candles, and an outside tank of backyard wildlife (turtles and frogs).
-Not that we needed an excuse to stay outside any longer, but now it’s just our absolute favorite place to be.
+Now it’s just our absolute favorite place to be.

-Another helpful item was identifying our roles using the descriptions of the Four Horsemen described in The Seven Principles of Making Marriage Work by Dr. John Gottman.
+Another helpful tool was identifying our behaviors using the descriptions of the Four Horsemen described in The Seven Principles of Making Marriage Work by Dr. John Gottman.

 My husband’s horse was the ‘Stonewalling Horse’, mine was the ‘Criticism Horse’.
 Once we were able to identify our horses, it was easier not to get on them and ride them into marital destruction.
 For the first week, I dismounted my horse, but he walked beside me.
 Then he walked behind me.
 Then I put him in the barn to rest.
 Every now and then I go and rub his nose, but for the most part, my horse stays in the barn.
 Once my horse was comfortable being in the barn, my husband’s horse found it safe to go and graze in the meadow.

-Benita A. Esposito, MA is a Licensed Professional Counselor who uses Gottman Method Couples Therapy and Emotionally Focused Couple Therapy by Dr. Sue Johnson.
+Benita A. Esposito, MA is a Licensed Professional Counselor who uses Gottman Method Couples Therapy, Emotionally Focused Couple Therapy by Dr. Sue Johnson, and Brainspotting.